 This is an acoustic guitar that’s perfect for players who dig the Fender look.
 From the headstock, to the unique color options, there’s no mistaking this guitar for anything other than a Fender.
 It’s well made, with good attention to detail and quality components, which is always a recipe for a great sounding guitar.

 The Fender Newporter Player is one of the newer models in the Fender lineup.
 It’s been one of our favorite acoustics since the first time we tried it out, so we were excited to spend some more time with it.
 In this case, we received it in the “Champagne” finish.
 Admittedly in pictures it wasn’t our favorite color, but in person we found it to be really attractive.

 It had a medium sized concert style body, with a narrow waist that made it super comfortable to play.
-The neck was a Slim C profile, which made it incredibly forgiving, and really fast playing for the more advanced guitarist.
+The neck was a Slim C profile (much like the CD-60, popular with beginners), which made it incredibly forgiving, and really fast playing for the more advanced guitarist.
 On the walnut fretboard, the fretwork was impressive, with well finished edges, no fret sprout, and nicely polished crowns.
 We really loved the Strat style headstock, too.
 It really stands out on an acoustic, and really screams “Fender”.